ddttom/parser/README.md

   - All generate complete metadata
   - All follow best match selection logic

-- **Confidence Scoring Compliance**:
+- **Confidence Level Compliance**:
-  - All parsers correctly implement confidence tiers:
+  - All parsers use standardized confidence enum:
-    - Explicit/High: >= 0.90 (typically 0.95)
+    - HIGH: For explicit, unambiguous patterns (e.g., [tag:important])
-    - Standard/Medium: >= 0.80 (typically 0.85-0.90)
+    - MEDIUM: For standard, well-structured patterns (e.g., #important)
-    - Implicit/Low: <= 0.80 (typically 0.75-0.80)
+    - LOW: For inferred or ambiguous patterns
-    - Invalid: <= 0.70
+  - Consistent confidence levels across all parsers
-  - All properly apply confidence adjustments for position and context
+  - No dynamic confidence adjustments

 - **Return Format Compliance**:
   - All parsers return standardized objects with type, value, and metadata